markboulton/child-phone-contract/child-phone-contract.md

 ## Using this phone

 - If it rings, answer it.
 Be polite.
-Never hang up on someone.
+Never hang up on someone you know.
 - Treat it carefully and respectfully.
 If it breaks, you are responsible for its repair.
 - You understand you are responsible for knowing where your phone is at all times and keep it charged at all times.
 - No phones at times when it’s not acceptable; during mealtimes, at the cinema or in a restaurant.
 Try to remember there are other ways to entertain yourself when you are waiting for someone or something.